Kevin McHale (actor): Music

-Before becoming an actor, McHale joined the American four-member boy band NLT, which stands for "Not Like Them" as one of two lead singers.
+Before becoming an actor, McHale joined the American four-member boy band NLT ("Not Like Them") as one of two lead singers.
 They were discovered by Chris Stokes in 2006, who subsequently signed them to his label, The Ultimate Group.
 On March 13, 2007, they released their first single, "That Girl".
 The following month, they opened (with Chantelle Paige) for The Pussycat Dolls.
 The band also made a guest appearance in the film Bratz: The Movie as an auditioning band.
 While in the group, McHale, along with Timbaland and his bandmates, co-wrote the song "She Said, I Said (Time We Let Go)".
 On April 30, 2009, member Travis Michael Garland announced that NLT had split.

 McHale, who has a record deal with Universal Music Group, writes original music in his spare time.
 In an interview with Mario Lopez, McHale stated that he plans to pursue solo music post-Glee.
 In 2015, McHale, Chris Moy, and Justin Thorne co-wrote the song "Heartless" which was featured on the latter's debut EP The Heartbreaker.
 That same year, he starred in the music video for Thorne's song "Summer Nights".
 In April 2019, McHale released the pop song "Help Me Now", directed by Justin Thorne.
 The accompanying music video stars McHale and actor Nolan Gould.
 McHale described the video as having "a bootleg kinda gay Wes Anderson vibe."
 In June 2019, he released the song "James Dean".
 The accompanying music video stars McHale and Pose actor Johnny Sibilly.

 In 2019, McHale released his first solo album, Boy.

 Also in 2019, he competed in The X Factor: Celebrity, in which he finished in seventh place.

 In 2021, McHale (with Chris Moy, Shelby Rabara, Justin Thorne, and Jenna Ushkowitz) began production on a musical children's show called The AlphaBeatZ.
 McHale voices Ross, one of the five animated teddy bear characters.
 A five-song Christmas EP was released on December 17, 2021.
 McHale is credited as co-writer of the three original songs on the EP.